iszczesniak/cpp/containers/index.md

   variable*.

 * `expression` is the *range expression*.
 Most often, we put the container here.
-A range expression has the begin and end iterator values.
+Having the range expression, we can get the values of the begin and end iterators.

 * `statement` is the statement executed in every iteration of the loop.
 In that statement we use the declared variable.